 This Physiotherapeutic functional approach follows the development of the specific treatment by Katharina Schroth and continuation of the teachings by Ms. Christa Lehnert-Schroth PT, Dr. Manuel Rigo director of the Instituto Elena Salvá in Spain and Dr. Hans-Rudolf Weiss, MD director of his own clinic.

-After the physician's diagnosis and review of X-Rays, the patient receives a detailed evaluation that may reveal asymmetries in the trunk.
+After the physician's diagnosis and review of X-Rays, the patient receives a detailed evaluation that may reveal asymmetries in the body.
 The greater the rib prominence the greater the torsion of the vertebrae.
 The protruded rib cage develops because of imbalance of muscles and forces which affect the static equilibrium.

 After analysis an individualized program is developed keeping in mind the specific curves.
 By the use of internal awareness, external aids and special Rotational Angular Breathing - RAB - the patient begins to counter-correct as needed.
-The movements associated with breathing are of mayor importance in the treatment of scoliosis.
+The movements associated with breathing are of major importance in the treatment of scoliosis.
 Treatment is adapted to the individual situation.
 (Weiss l999)

 It is very important to learn when and how to rest, unloading the spine.
 Also to learn NOT to fall in previous physical and mental behaviors.